 It is always warm in Barbados with air temperature in a range from 23-29°C (75-85°F) and water temperature from 26-29°C (79-84°F) year-round.
 A breeze of 12-16 kph (7-10 mph) keeps it comfortable.
 Visibility is also quite good at 12-21 meters (40-70 feet).

 Barbados is not an area renowned for liveaboard diving, but there are many cruises in other areas around the Caribbean.
-Click here to book a Caribbean liveaboard:
+Click here for details and pricing on a Caribbean liveaboard:

-For reviews of diving in other Caribbean locations, both land-based and liveaboard, please click on these posts:
+For reviews of diving in eastern Florida and other Caribbean locations, both land-based and liveaboard, please click on these posts: